-Stunned, the crowd slowly dispersed as Jesus slipped away into the growing evening.
-The events at the Jordan would mark each of them forever, but for Andrew, whose curiosity demanded more, the following day’s events would take him deeper.
-Was it happenstance that Andrew and his friend saw Jesus walking along the road the next afternoon?
+Stunned, the crowd slowly dispersed as Jesus slipped away into the growing evening to enter His wilderness.
+The events at the Jordan would mark each of them forever, but for Andrew, whose curiosity demanded more, the internal wrestling had just begun.

 Who was this man for whom the heavens opened?